kiselevskaya/Python/experiments/32_biology_meets_programming/README.md

 get_score:
-    Compare the i-th nucleotide of each k-mer of motifs with i-th nucleotide of consensus string
+    Compare the i-th nucleotide of each k-mer of motifs with i-th nucleotide of consensus string.

     Input:  A list of k-mers motifs
     Output: number of all mismatches